 Friendlies count towards a player’s goals and caps

-Two other areas where soccer friendlies do count is regarding a players goals and caps.
+Two other areas where soccer friendlies count is regarding a players goals and caps.

-Any goals a player scores in a friendly do count towards a player’s overall goal tally for the team.
-They have as much value and are worth as much as a goal in any other soccer game.
+Friendly goals scored at club or international level count towards a player’s overall goal tally.
+These goals have as much value and are worth the same as a goal scored in any other soccer game.

 A player will receive a cap for playing in a friendly game.
 Whether they play the whole game or simply make a substitute appearance at the end of the game they will be given one cap to recognize their participation in the game.